eccortes4/cpsc_223p-lab12/README.md

 # cpsc_223p-lab12

-#Social Media Appp written in Python
+# Social Media Appp written in Python

+By: Philip Sanchez and Eddie Cortes